Matthew-Weber/basic-charter/chartBlocks/basicCharterBlock.md

 //			xScaleTicks: 5,
 //			yScaleTicks:5,
 //			dateFormat: d3.time.format("%b %Y"),
+//			quarterFormat:true,
 //			numbFormat: d3.format(",.1f"),
 //			divisor:1000,

 //			columnNamesDisplay:[gettext("Bob"),gettext("Jerry")], // only use this if you are using an array for columnNames
 //			colorUpDown:true,
+//			hashAfterDate:"01/01/2016", //requires you to run bower install -save textures
 //			hasLegend: false,
 //			showTip:true,
 //			yScaleVals: [0,100],
 //			tickAll:true, //if you make tickAll anything, it will put a tick for each point.
 //			horizontal:true,
 //			margin: {top: 60, right: 80, bottom: 60, left: 130},
-//			groupSort:"ascending", // ascending descending or array
+//			groupSort:"ascending", // ascending descending or array or 'none'
-//			categorySort:"ascending", //ascending descending, array or alphabetical
+//			categorySort:"ascending", //ascending descending, array or 'none'
 //			parseDate:d3.time.format("%d/%m/%y").parse // can change the format of the original dates
 //			hasRecessions: true,
 //			hasZoom: true,